imikiani/kubernetes/README.md

-# kubernetes
+# Kubernetes
-A multi master cluster running a stateful application with dynamic volume provisioning
+A HA cluster running a stateful application with dynamic volume provisioning.

+This cluster contains two main nodes and three worker nodes.
+Also a nfs server and a proxy server are there.
+In fact we have 7 nodes.

+All things we need to run this cluster are [vagrant](https://www.vagrantup.com/) and [ansible](https://www.ansible.com/).
+Although we did not follow the quorum principle for number of main nodes, it could be an experimental project.

+We use ansible to provision our clusters running of to op vagrant.
+Ansible tasks we've written to provision our cluster are packaged as [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
+If we want to describe what ever role do, a summary is bellow.
+We will explain more iin the following.

 ### About roles